abd2re/ib-notes-save/Houseboy.md

 - Houseboy is written in the form of Toundi's captivating diary
 - It is located in colonial Cameron
 - His father becomes angry at Toundi for going to Father' Gilbert, the local European priest
-- He asked the priest to become his Houseboy, he soons learn to read and write
+- He asked the priest to become his Houseboy, he soon learns to read and write
+- Toundi accompanies him to Dangan and begins to work at the Saint Peter Catholic Mission
 -